budi-kurniawan/linear-regression/README.md

 - curl -X GET https://lin2023.azurewebsites.net/
 - curl -X POST -H "Content-Type: application/json" -d '{"input":500}' https://lin2023.azurewebsites.net/stream
 - curl -X POST -H "Content-Type: application/json" -d '{"input":[100,200,500]}' https://lin2023.azurewebsites.net/batch

+## Known Problems
+The unit tests are currently commented out due to permission problems in Github Actions.

+## Ideas for Improvement
+- Write the version number as a text file
+- Write more unit tests catering for more scenarios
+- More error handling in the Flask functions
+- Include the publication to PyPi in the workflow